AI Image Generation10 min

 hljs text

-Create a 4K hero image of a matte black smart desk lamp on a walnut table,
+Create a high-resolution hero image of a matte black desk lamp on a walnut table,

-soft morning window light, clean background, accurate product geometry,
+soft morning window light, accurate product geometry, sharp edge detail,

-sharp edge detail, no visible brand logos, no extra objects.
+clean background, no visible logos, no extra objects.

 hljs text